 Culturally, start-ups can be important to expanding accessibility.
 With more advanced business practices, companies can expand their market reach, allowing more people to experience the products and services that were once exclusive to smaller groups.

-In fact, operating at scale is important for the success of many start-ups.
-Scaling a business is when a company introduces their products or services to a broader market.
-Typically, a start-up company will hone the details of their offering in a smaller market, while coming up with a plan to extend their market once the product and systems are in place.
+Operating at scale is important to the success of many start-ups.
+Scaling a business is when a company introduces its products or services to a broader market.
+Typically, a start-up company will hone the details of its offerings in a smaller market, while coming up with a plan to expand their market once the product and systems are in place.

-Take Lyft, an on-demand ride share service, for example.
-Lyft was first launched on college campuses, then expanded to San Francisco, and later introduced their services in cities across the country before moving into a global market.
-Along the way, Lyft updated their service to better accommodate their customers and workers and navigate legal roadblocks, while keeping their sights on their bottom line.
+Take Lyft, an on-demand ride-share service, for example.
+Lyft was first launched on college campuses, then expanded to San Francisco, and later introduced its services in cities across the country before moving into a global market.
+Along the way, Lyft updated its service to better accommodate its customers and workers and navigate legal roadblocks, while keeping its sights on its bottom line.

 If you feel motivated and excited by the idea of innovation and progress, and enjoy drawing from various skill sets, then you may like working at a start-up company.
 Oftentimes, start-ups in the earliest stages will begin operations with a small team of employees in order to focus financial resources on building their product rather than building their workforce.